CPG-KFUPM/GeoSIRR/README.md

 ### Refining Sections

-After generating a section, you can choose to refine it by providing additional instructions (e.g., "Make the fault steeper" or "Add more layers").
+After generating a section, you can choose to refine it by providing additional instructions (e.g., *"Make the fault steeper"* or *"Add more layers"*).
+Simply enter your instructions when prompted and press Enter twice to submit.
 The application will update the section accordingly and save the new output files.
-After generating a section, you will be prompted with the option to refine it.
-If you choose to refine, simply enter your instructions when prompted.

 ### Asking Questions related to Sections

-Users can also ask questions related to the generated sections (e.g., "What is the dip angle of the fault?").
-The application will analyze the section and provide answers based on the geological data.
+Users can also ask questions related to the generated sections (e.g., *"What is the dip angle of the fault?"*).
-This can be done using another option after generating a section.
-If you choose this option, simply type your question when prompted.
+Simply type your question when prompted and press Enter twice to submit.
+The applications will send the question to the LLM, which will analyze the section and provide answer based on the data and geological knowledge.

 ---

 ## Examples

 You can find example DSL definitions for geological cross-sections together with their corresponding output files in the `examples` directory.
+Below are some of the examples included.

 ### Example 1: Listric Normal Fault Example